 Additionally, most homeowners’ insurance policies don’t cover damage done to the actual land that your house is on.
 (Weird, right?)
 Instead, it’s built to cover the structures that sit on the land, such as the structure of your actual home and most other structures that may be in your yard, such as fences, sheds, gazebos, pools, etc.

 Like home insurance itself, there are tons of factors that go into determining your rates for service line coverage.
 So, there’s no real way to tell what you would pay to add the coverage, although it’s usually not that much.

-If you want to add this endorsement to your home insurance or you just want better rates on your homeowners’ policy, contact our agents today.
-Our experts will get to know your particular needs and use our connections with various carriers to get you the best rates on quality coverage.
-To get started, give us a call, fill out our online form, or LiveChat with a specialist today!
+If you want to add this endorsement to your home insurance or you just want better rates on your homeowners’ policy, contact our agents today. our agents will get to know your particular needs and use our connections with various carriers to get you the best rates on quality coverage.
+To get started, give us a call, fill out our online form, or LiveChat with a professional today!